Photo: Xerces Society / Krystal Eldridge

 plants

-Bee City USA and Bee Campus USA affiliates commit to create and enhance pollinator habitat by planting native species.
+Bee City USA and Bee Campus USA affiliates commit to create and enhance pollinator habitat by planting native species each year.
 To support this commitment, affiliates create a native plant list and native plant supplier list.

 By creating a native plant supplier list you help your community locate businesses where they can purchase native plants, promote and support local plant suppliers, and ensure future supplies of locally native plants.